GeorgeKontos14/HPB-Economy/README.md

 - [HierarchicalClustering.py](/Clustering/HierarchicalClustering.py): Functionality for constracting tree structures for hierarchical clustering using different linkage methods and cutting the hierarchy tree to derive the optimal number of clusters
 - [SpectralClustering.py](/Clustering/SpectralClustering.py): Functionality for tuning and implementing the different spectral clustering algorithms
 - [TimeSeriesPartitioning.py](/Clustering/TimeSeriesPartitions.py): Functionality for implementing partitioning algorithms specifically designed for time series clustering
-- [hierarchical_clustering.ipynb](/hierarchical_clustering.ipynb): Provides a detailed process for determining the optimal hierarchical clustering algorithm
-- [spectral_clustering.ipynb](/spectral_clustering.ipynb): Provides a detailed process for examining the effectiveness of spectral clustering for the given task
-- [timeseries_clustering](/partitional_clustering.ipynb): Provides a detailed process for finding the best partioning approaches to time series clustering.

 ### Utilities